 The Cleaning Process

-- Clean the outside of your book.Wipe a paper or matte-finished cover with a soft cloth or a dry cleaning pad (available at art supply stores).
+- Clean the cover of your book.Wipe a paper or matte-finished cover with a soft cloth or a dry cleaning pad (available at art supply stores).
 If your book is leather-bound, rub petroleum jelly over the cover with the soft cloth and then buff it to achieve a “like-new” shine.
 On a glossy cover, you can use a glass cleaner, but make sure to spray the cleaner on a cloth first—not directly onto the cover!
 For a cloth binding, use Absorene (a Play-Doh-like substance found in art supply stores).
 Roll it over a surface to pick up dust or rub it like an eraser.
 You can also use a vulcanized rubber sponge.

 - To remove price stickers, place a small amount of adhesive remover (such as Goo Gone) on the area with a Q-tip and then use a putty knife or very thin butter knife to peel it off.
 Careful not to use a knife that is too sharp—you don’t want to tear the cover.
 WARNING: This should not be done to rare or valuable books.

 - Clean the inside of your book.
-To clean paged edges of an old book, wipe them with a slice of fresh white bread or with a natural bristle brush.
+To clean page edges of an old book, wipe them with a slice of fresh white bread or with a natural bristle brush.
 You can also use a magnetic dusting cloth (which works well for your shelves, as well!)
 Make sure never to use chemically-treated dusting cloths, since this can cause damage.
 According to Cleaning Plain and Simple by Donna Smallin, you may also vacuum your book’s edges with the dusting brush attachment.
 Remove the book’s dust jacket before vacuuming and always turn your book upside down so dust doesn’t make its way into the pages.
-If you are vacuuming a particularly old or fragile book, consider placing a piece of cheesecloth between the vacuum howose and attachment to reduce suction.
+If you are vacuuming a particularly old or fragile book, consider placing a piece of cheesecloth between the vacuum hose and attachment to reduce suction.
 If you use a regular duster, hold the book tightly shut while dusting the edges of the pages.

 - If pages in your book have marks or stains, you can use a white vinyl eraser to remove them.
 Always move towards the outside edge of the page to avoid ripping.